pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/matrix_selectors.md

 * All versions of application Foo with tag "test": `{ "pacticipant": "Foo", "tag": "test" }`
 * The latest version of application Foo with tag "test": `{ "pacticipant": "Foo", "tag": "test", "latest": true }`
 * The version(s) of application Foo currently deployed to production: `{ "pacticipant": "Foo", "environment": "production" }`
-* The version of application Foo currently deployed to production: `{ "pacticipant": "Foo", "environment": "production" }`

 ## Options